Uber & Lyft Accidents in Coral Springs

 - When the app is off – Most rideshare applications do not consider an Uber or Lyft driver to be working when they have their smart phone applications turned off.
 Should these drivers cause accidents that injure others, victims will need to seek compensation through the driver’s personal insurance.

 Due to the unique insurance coverage policies, rideshare accidents need to be meticulously investigated in order to determine how injured victims can pursue a recovery of their damages.
 Whether coverage is provided through the company’s commercial insurance, a driver’s personal insurance, or even a victim’s own insurance policy (including uninsured or underinsured motorist coverage), our legal team explores all available options in order to fight for the maximum compensation possible.

 Discuss Your Case During a FREE Consultation

-If you wish to discuss a recent car accident case involving an Uber or Lyft accident – whether you were a passenger, a driver in another vehicle, a pedestrian, or any other injured party – our attorneys at the Law Offices of Adam Baron are readily available to help!
+If you wish to discuss a recent car accident case involving an Uber or Lyft accident – whether you were a passenger, a driver in another vehicle, a pedestrian, or any other injured party – our rideshare attorneys in Coral Springs are readily available to help!
 Call (954) 716-8976 to discuss your rights and options during a FREE consultation.